Chart Color Schemes

 Putney was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Putney's population was found to be more culturally diverse than most local markets, with 31.9% born overseas and 32.1% speaking a language other than English at home.
-Christianity was the predominant religion in Putney, accounting for 67.3%, compared to 48.2% across Greater Sydney.
-The top three ancestry groups were English (16.6%), Australian (16.5%), and Chinese (11.6%), with Chinese being notably lower than the regional average of 20.9%.
+Putney, compared to most local markets, exhibited high cultural diversity with 31.9% of its residents born overseas and 32.1% speaking a language other than English at home.
+Christianity was the predominant religion in Putney, accounting for 67.3% of its population, which is higher than Greater Sydney's average of 48.2%.
+The top three ancestry groups were English (16.6%), Australian (16.5%), and Chinese (11.6%), the latter being lower than the regional average of 20.9%.

 Frequently Asked Questions - Diversity